openaccessapp/Documentation/places.md

 we take all the work from you which can be done externally

+### Visitor and Place Journeys

+AccessApp supports all visitor journeys.

+1. 100% AccessApp based (Places and Visitors)

+1a.
+Visitor arrives at the door and has no app.

+2. 50% AccessApp based (Places)

+3. 50% AccessApp based (analogue Visitor, Places is integrated)

+4. 0% AccessApp (analogue visitor, Places is integrated)

-### Cooperation w/ Existing IT Vendors
+#### Cooperation w/ Existing IT Vendors

-The Existing IT Vendors are an integral part of the AccessApp ecosystem
+The Existing IT vendors are an integral part of the AccessApp ecosystem.
+AccessApp aims at supporting existing IT vendors, not competing w/ them or replacing them.

+## Apps

+The AccessApp system consists of two (plus one) apps and a Serverless (Jamstack) backend.

+AccessApp Visitor provides the Visitor experience.

+AccessApp Places allows venues to add and edit themselves.

+AccessApp Administrator enables venues that have added themselves (control) and disables venues that have violated the Terms and Conditions.

-## PlacesApp
+### PlacesApp

 ![Splash screen](images/F0C205DF-43A2-4897-9A39-93D3DC813FF0.png)